I. Controller pursuant to General Data Protection Regulation (GDPR)

 II.
 Name and contact details of data protection officer

-For any questions or information on data protection, please contact the data protection officer at Zukunft – Umwelt – Gesellschaft gGmbH.
+For any questions or information on data protection, please contact the data protection officer at Zukunft – Umwelt – Gesellschaft (ZUG) gGmbH.

 III.
 Which information is collected and for what purpose?

 Every visit to our website is stored on a protocol file to ensure data security.
 To this end, the following data is stored for a maximum of 24 hours:

 - date and time of access

 - notice whether data was successfully accessed

 - IP address of the user or provider